ibm-messaging/mq-dev-patterns/serverless/azure-functions-rest-http-trigger/README.md

 ## Testing locally
 These samples can be tested offline locally using [Azure Functions VSCode Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).
 This extension has *Azure Account* and *Azure Resources* extensions as its dependency, which will get automatically installed.

 You will need to sign in to Azure even if you are testing this application locally.
-Log in to Azure via the *Azure Account* extension or by Azure CLI using `az login`.
+Log in to Azure via the *Azure Account* extension, manually to Azure Portal or by Azure CLI using `az login`.

 ## Building the application
 The application is built by running the debugger on VSCode.
 Before running the debugger, we will need to configure MQ locally and initialise the *Function* on *Azure Functions* Extension.